Poodle-Suite/Poodle-Documents/README.md

 # Poodle-Documents
 poodle docs

-a google docs clone using localstorage i made to practice some web dev skills
+a google docs clone using localstorage i made to practice some web dev skills & to try material design
 # Notice
 this is a historical version of Poodle Docs!